 - When the basic question/answer format does not seem to be creating a clear and consistent picture, asking your client to describe daily and weekly activities can provide a great deal of information.

 - Casual conversations about business practices may prove insightful.

-- Return preparers should take the time to educate their clients on the need for recordkeeping and the consequences of failure to keep records.
+- Paid preparers should take the time to educate their clients on the need for recordkeeping and the consequences of failure to keep records.
 Thought should be given to reaching out to existing clients at the beginning of the tax year to educate them and to help them to establish a good recordkeeping system so that come the next filing season they will have a much easier time of filing an accurate return.

 - Form 11652 Questionnaire and Supporting Documentation Form 1040 Schedule C (Profit or Loss from Business), used during IRS examinations of Schedule C, provides a starting point for addressing client's recordkeeping.

 - Reviewing supporting material.
 If supporting material is not provided, return preparers should inform their clients that the IRS may audit them.
 In that event, the client would need to provide receipts to support the figures.
 Taxpayer claims of having supporting documentation is not sufficient to meet tax preparer due diligence.
-Preparers should inquire how income and expenses were computed and document the responses.
+Paid preparers should inquire how income and expenses were computed and document the responses.
 In circumstances where you feel the information is not accurate or the supporting material is sufficient, you may ask to see the supporting material.